oss-review-toolkit/ort/website/docs/guides/sw360-integration.md

 ### Prerequisites

-In order to be able to upload ORT results to SW360, first set the connection parameters to your SW360 instance.
+To be able to upload ORT results to SW360, first set the connection parameters to your SW360 instance.
 You can do this by defining a `sw360Configuration` scanner storage in the `storages` section of your [config.yml](../getting-started/usage.md#ort-configuration-file) (e.g. in `$HOME/.ort/config`) or pass it to the ORT command with the `--config` option as shown below.

 ```yaml